lukiwieser/aave-liquidation-risk/docs/usage.md

 Important folders:

 - *data/raw*: contains the raw, downloaded data
-- *data/parsed*: contains the prased data
+- *data/parsed*: contains the parsed data
 - *reports*: contains the final results

 ## Pipeline

-This projectas a pipeline with the following steps:
+This project has a pipeline with the following steps:

-1. *Download*: This steps download all the require raw data
+1. *Download*: These steps download all the required raw data
 2. *Parse*: Some of the raw data will be parsed, to speed up the time.
 3. *Evaluate*: Evaluates the data and creates results (= heart of the project)
 4. *Visualize*: Creates plots of the result data